 How do I set up my software or device to send and receive email?

 Here are the details you will need to set up your email software.
-You can send and receive email through any email software that supports the POP3 email protocol including Microsoft Outlook, Gmail, Hotmail, Android and iPhones.
+You can send and receive email through any email software that supports the POP3 or IMAP email protocol, which includes Microsoft Outlook, Gmail, Hotmail, Android and iPhones.

-You can use either a POP3 connection or an IMAP connection.
-By using an IMAP connection, you can have multiple devices simultaneously connected to the same mailbox.
-For example, you can have email on your phone, your tablet, and your computer, and when you delete a message from your phone, it will also be deleted on your other devices.
+You can use either a POP3 connection or an IMAP (recommended) connection.
+By using an IMAP connection, you can synchronise email across multiple devices.
+For example, you can have email on your phone, your tablet and your computer, and when you delete a message from your phone, it will also be deleted on your other devices.